Willkczy/resume-griller/README.md

 > **AI-powered interview simulator that grills candidates with resume-specific questions**

 An intelligent interview preparation platform that analyzes your resume and conducts realistic mock interviews with AI.
-Features voice support, adaptive follow-up questions, and multiple interview modes (HR, Technical, Mixed).
+Features voice support, adaptive follow-up questions based on a Mistake-Guided Framework, and multiple interview modes (HR, Technical, Mixed).

 ---